SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/security.md

 ## Data security

-At the infrastructure level, access to data is controlled by virtue of being hosted in a network zone which only the Technology Operations have access to.
+At the infrastructure level, access to data is controlled by virtue of being hosted in network zones which only the Technology Operations have access to.

 To insure data availability, the SonarCloud database is replicated in quasi real time between 2 availability zones both within the Frankfurt region.
 In addition, the database is fully backed up every day with a 7 days retention.